Test in production without watermarks.

 New Project

-file's structure and open if you choose a Console Application, allowing you to enter the program's code and build or run it.
+file's structure and open, allowing you to enter the program's code and build or run it.

 Project Configuration

 The solution's necessary IronXL library must then be downloaded.
-By entering the following code in the package manager, you can download the package:
+By entering the following command in the package manager, you can download the package:

 Install-Package IronXL.Excel